Jackfcs/cv-project/README.md

 Challenges I overcame:
 * html2pdf doesn't read/render bulletpoints.
 To overcome this I removed the \<ul> styling and added a unicode bullet before each line
-* How  to include multiple parameters to a function that is being passed down as props to child components
+* How  to include multiple parameters for a function that is being passed down as props to child components
 * Using nested map methods to access deeper levels of information in the state/props

 ## Conclusion